 What is the format of the competition?

-The Cyber 9/12 Student Challenge consists of a fictional simulated cyberattack scenario that evolves over the course of the competition, prompting teams to modify their policy priorities and recommendations as part of successive oral presentations.
+The Cyber 9/12 Strategy Challenge consists of a fictional simulated cyberattack scenario that evolves over the course of the competition, prompting teams to modify their policy priorities and recommendations as part of successive oral presentations.
 All teams will submit written policy briefs in advance of the competition and compete in the qualifying competition round on day one.
 The judges' score of the qualifying round oral presentations will be combined with the team score from the more detailed written policy brief submitted in advance of the competition.

 During the qualifying round on day one, teams will deliver a ten minute oral presentation based on the written policy briefs prepared before the competition, followed by ten minutes to answer direct questions from a panel of judges.
 Judges will then provide feedback and score the students based on their performances.
 At the qualifying awards reception, advancing teams will be given an intelligence report that further alters the original scenario.